govorox/SSLClient/README.md

 Based on the [WiFiClientSecure](https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFiClientSecure) for Arduino/ESP32.

 ## 🌟 What's New
+**Major Versions 2 and 3 of MBedTLS**: Updated to support the latest versions of the MBedTLS library.
 **ALPN Support**: Application Layer Protocol Negotiation for efficient server communication.
 **Cert Bundles**: Simplifies management and use of multiple CA certificates.
 **Bug Fix**: Corrects byte calculation for record expansion post-handshake.